 4. Learn Together

 Another option may be a triple benefit of sorts.
 Make your learning experience a group activity to create a bond between parent and child as well as to foster skills and communication in a second language.
 Make your learning experience an adventure and a fun activity.
 Learn new words together, pick up new books, are committed to a full course together.
 You'll get to ensure that your child learns a second language and you get to learn for yourself, and perhaps best of all you get to spend time together!
+For a comprehensive guide to finding the right language learning software for you, check this guide.

 5. Targeted Language Groups